Room by Room

 The Bottom Line

-When the room feels easier to move through, easier to sit in, and easier for the eye to read, the feng shui is almost always improving.
+When the room feels easier to move through, easier to sit in, and easier for the eye to read, the feng shui is improving.

 Found this helpful?
 Save it for later.